-At the heart of it, Christchurch is a town of promise – it is sure to impress you with its unexpected combination of a refreshing city centre and glorious natural life.
+At the heart of it, Christchurch is a town of promise – it is sure to impress you with its unexpected combination of a refreshing city center and glorious natural life.

 Here’s a quick glance at Christchurch’s best suburbs and what they offer.